mendersoftware/mender-docs/09.Add-ons/90.Mender-Connect/docs.md

 After installation, please refer to the [add-ons subsections](../../09.Add-ons/chapter.md) for the configuration options, including the enabling and disabling of the features.

-Please note, that you have to enable DBus in the Mender client for most of the add-ons to function.

 ## Configuration